DataDog/hiring-engineers/answers.md

 ## Bonus Question

-Found useful DataDog glossary here https://docs.datadoghq.com/tracing/visualization/#services
-- Services are the building blocks of modern microservice architectures - broadly a service groups together endpoints, queries, or jobs for the purposes of building your application.
+- A service is a set of processes that do the same job - for example a web framework or database.
-- Resources represent a particular domain of a customer application - they are typically an instrumented web endpoint, database query, or background job.
+- A resource is a particular action for a given service (typically an individual endpoint or query).